 Outside was a wonder.
 A grape arbor and an orchard gave us plenty of room to be rowdy kids running around.

 The three boys and I invented an adventure game.
-Being the only girl, I was the heroine or the damsel in distress, depending upon the turn of the play.
+Being the only girl, I was the heroine or the damsel in distress, depending on the turn of the play.
 The boys were the heroes and occasional victims.
 The evil villain was invisible, an unknown who left threatening notes.
 We dashed in and out of the basement, zig-zagged through the spooky fruit trees and grabby grape vines, uncovered clues and threatening notes, did heroic deeds, and wore ourselves out with fun.

 Memory fails to recall what quieter activities filling the evening after our meal.
 What I remember is climbing upstairs to the attic bedroom, into the lower bunk, and falling fast asleep.